smkent/monoscad/sovol-sv06-plus/xaxis-articulating-mount-left/README.md

 [areyouferretti's articulated mount tripod bolt][areyouferretti-tripod-bolt] to mount a Logitech C920 webcam to my articulated mount.

+## Differences of the remix compared to the original

+I modeled a new X-axis stepper motor attachment blank based on Sovol's original stepper motor parts for the SV06 and SV06 Plus.
+I then added links from Sneaks' articulating camera mount.

 ## Attribution and License

 This is a remix of: